 What is a home equity line of credit (HELOC)?

-How is a home equity loan different from a home equity line of credit?
+Differences between a home equity loan and a home equity line of credit

 - Which index is used and what is the current variable?

-- What amount of margin do you charge?
+- What amount of margin does the lender charge?

-- What is the frequency rate of adjustment?
+- What is the frequency rate of interest rate adjustment?

 - What is the interest rate cap and floor?